"Ding-dong ditch" shooting suspect was "waiting in the shadows," police say

 Guzman was wounded when police arrived at the scene and taken to a local hospital, where he was pronounced dead on Sunday, police said.

 Gonzalo Leon Jr., 42, has been charged with murder and booked into the Harris County jail, according to online records.
-He is scheduled to appear in court on Wednesday.
+A judge set Leon's bond at $1 million Wednesday "due to the ongoing investigation and potential upgrade of the charges."

+Police said Leon is a former Army veteran who was deployed and spent time in the reserves.
+He was disabled in combat and honorably discharged, his defense attorney said at his court appearance Wednesday.

 "Looked like he may have been a collector of firearms," Cass said.